imatree247/MineCalc-CE/README.md

 To run the game, first download TI Connect CE or visit a website like ticalc.link.
 If your OS is later than 5.5, you need the arTIfiCE jailbreak* (if your OS is between 5.5 and 5.8.4 — if it's 5.8.5, arTIfiCE won't work and you are screwed, well, as of 8/10/26 when this readme was last updated.
 You should probably check to see if you are still screwed).
 This will let you run assembly programs.
 Third, download the MINECALC.8xp file and the MNCFTIMG.8xv assets file from the bin folder and send both to the calculator.

+With TNT, one other thing: I have not added any gun powder yet so craft TNT with coal in the place of gunpowder instead.
+Another thing with TNT, if you leave the chunk when it is exploding, don't leave the chunk when it is exploding because it won't explode and you will be sad.
 *arTIfiCE is not a jailbreak.
 It is an exploit.
 Everyone calls it a jailbreak though so I am.

 # Controls in game: